-(2) The Company's policy is to borrow funds at fixed rates of interest.
-The majority of the borrowings is converted to floating rates of interest through the use of interest rate contracts.
+(2) The Company's policy is to be exposed to floating rates of interest.
+The majority of the borrowings are converted to floating rates of interest using interest rate contracts.
 Intercompany interest is predominantly based on floating rates in line with the benchmark rate on the Company's borrowings.